 When to Introduce Brinjal to your Baby?

-Babies are usually started on solid foods gradually after six months of age; but when can babies eat eggplant?
-The ideal time to introduce eggplants is between 8 to 10 months of age since some eggplants have a bitter taste.
-The bitterness may upset their stomach linings, thus it’s a good idea to shop for mild tasting ones and cook or puree well before serving.
+Babies are usually started on solid foods gradually after six months of age.
+However, the ideal time to introduce eggplants is between 8 to 10 months of age since some eggplants have a bitter taste, and the bitterness may upset your child’s stomach lining.
+Therefore, it’s a good idea to shop for mild-tasting ones and cook or puree them well before feeding your little one.

 Nutritional Value of Eggplants

 Eggplants are packed with various nutrients that are essential for babies.
-This is what you get with 1 cup of eggplants-
+Here are the nutrients in 1 cup of eggplants:

 - Vitamin A – 36.6 IU

 - Vitamin K – 2.9 mcg